enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-application-ii.md

 - The code is running too fast without a `wait()` function
 - the `true` value not changing
 - the loop having terrible structure
-- the CFrame orientation is using degrees
+- the CFrame orientation using degrees